sklprogs/LanguageTricks/README.md

 ## enhance \| improve

-**enhance** is to add something (more functionality, more ability, more option).
+**Enhance** is to add something (more functionality, more ability, more option).

-**improve** is to make the something better -- no additions, just improvement of what was already there.
+**Improve** is to make the something better&mdash;no additions, just improvement of what was already there.

 [*Source*](https://english.stackexchange.com/questions/105465/what-differences-are-there-between-to-enhance-and-to-improve)